Our team is dedicated to finding and telling you more about the web’s best products. If you purchase through our links, we may receive a commission.

 Inspired by low-ABV aperitifs -- the sub genre that skews not too sweet, often with bubbles and served ahead of mealtimes for their appetite-priming effects -- Masarin launched Ghia as a non-alcohol, one flavor product to start.

 Composed of orange peel, elderflower, yuzu, ginger, rosemary, and lemon balm, Ghia has a distinctly bitter profile, so if you’re a Negroni drinker like me, this could resonate for you too.
-The brand is quick to point out the lemon balm -- native to the Mediterranean, where Masarin spend summers growing up -- is a natural mood-enhancer with stress relief properties.
+The brand is quick to point out the lemon balm -- native to the Mediterranean, where Masarin spent summers growing up -- is a natural mood-enhancer with stress relief properties.

 Ghia also hits a home run with its branding, packaging, and bottle design, which has a decidedly vintage flare.
 We tried our hand at the "Night at the Spritz” from their handy recipe book provided with each purchase.
 Equal parts Ghia and sparkling water, finished with a spring of rosemary.